Ketel Marte Player Props: Diamondbacks vs. Rays

-The Arizona Diamondbacks, including Ketel Marte and his .795 slugging percentage over his past 10 games, battle starting pitcher Taj Bradley and the Tampa Bay Rays at Chase Field, Tuesday at 9:40 PM ET.
+The Arizona Diamondbacks, including Ketel Marte (.489 on-base percentage in past 10 games, 115 points above season-long percentage), battle starting pitcher Zach Eflin and the Tampa Bay Rays at Chase Field, Wednesday at 9:40 PM ET.

-He racked up two hits (going 2-for-4 with a home run and two RBI) in his most recent game against the Giants.
+He hit a home run while going 1-for-3 in his last game against the Rays.

 Ketel Marte Game Info & Props vs. the Rays